Updated by Ben Chuang

 Business professional ties shouldn’t be distracting, but that doesn’t mean you can’t play with a bit of color either.

 In many business situations, a black tie isn’t the top choice, even if it matches with nearly anything.
-Here's a guide on whether you should wear a tie to a job interview if you're hunting for a new job.
+Here's a guide on whether you should wear a tie to a job interview, and best colors for interviews, if you're hunting for a new job.

 Because black is associated with formal or serious occasions like formal or black tie or white tie attire, it’s best to leave it for another day.